courtneyr-dev/post-formats-power-up/readme.txt

 = What is the Bookmark Card integration? =

-Link format checks if Bookmark Card plugin is installed.
+Link format checks if the [Bookmark Card plugin](https://wordpress.org/plugins/bookmark-card/) is installed.
 If active, uses bookmark-card blocks with rich previews, images, descriptions, automatic metadata fetching.
 If not installed, uses standard linked paragraphs.
 Both work perfectly—integration just enhances experience.

+= Does this work with podcasting plugins? =

+Yes!
+The Audio format integrates with the [Podlove Podcasting Plugin for WordPress](https://wordpress.org/plugins/podlove-podcasting-plugin-for-wordpress/) when installed.
+If Podlove is active, Audio format patterns can utilize Podlove's enhanced audio player and podcast metadata.
+Without Podlove, the plugin uses WordPress core audio blocks which work perfectly for standard audio content.

+= What about accessible media players? =

+The Video and Audio formats integrate with [Able Player](https://wordpress.org/plugins/ableplayer/) when installed.
+Able Player provides an accessible HTML5 media player with captions, audio descriptions, interactive transcripts, and full keyboard support.
+When Able Player is active, format patterns can utilize its enhanced accessible playback features.
+Without Able Player, the plugin uses WordPress core media blocks.

 = How do I use the Chat format? =

 **You don't need a separate plugin!** Post Formats for Block Themes includes integrated Chat Log block (chatlog/conversation).
 Chat format works out of the box, no additional plugins required.
 Just select Chat format and paste conversation transcripts from Slack, Discord, Teams, WhatsApp, Signal, or Telegram.

-= Is this plugin accessible? =

-Yes!
-Full **WCAG 2.2 Level AA compliance**: keyboard navigation (Tab, Enter, Space, Escape, Arrow keys), screen reader support (ARIA labels, live regions, semantic headings), visual accessibility (4.5:1 contrast, focus indicators, readable fonts).
-Tested with NVDA, JAWS, VoiceOver, Windows Narrator.

 = Can I change formats after creating a post? =